ButterCMS/nextjs-starter-buttercms/README.md

 ### Step 4.
 Try preview mode

 Your starter project is automatically configured to show draft changes saved in your Butter account when run locally or deploy to a hosting provider.
-To disable this behavior, set the following value in your .env file: PREVIEW=false.
+To disable this behavior, set the following value in your `.env.local` file: `PREVIEW=false`.

 To try preview mode, [create a blog post](https://buttercms.com/post/):